Live

 The good news: you don't need dozens of funds.
 A portfolio of two to four carefully chosen index funds can match or beat the returns of 90% of actively managed mutual funds over a 20-year period - with far lower fees.

-| Fund Type | Key Quality | Strengths | Best For | |---|---|---|---| | U.S. Total Market ETF | Broadest domestic exposure | Low cost, maximum diversification | Core holding for everyone | | International Index Fund | Global diversification | Reduces country-specific risk | Investors wanting global coverage | | Bond Index Fund | Stability and income | Reduces portfolio volatility | Investors 40+ or risk-averse | | S&P 500 Index Fund | Large-cap U.S. focus | Proven long-term track record | Simple, one-fund beginners | | Target-Date Fund | All-in-one auto-rebalancing | Hands-off simplicity | Retirement accounts like a 401(k) |
+| Fund Type | Key Quality | Strengths | Best For | |---|---|---|---| | U.S. Total Market ETF | Broadest domestic exposure | Low cost, maximum diversification | Core holding for everyone | | International Index Fund | Global diversification | Reduces country-specific risk | Investors wanting global coverage | | Bond Index Fund | Stability and income | Reduces portfolio volatility | Investors 40+ or risk-averse | | S&P 500 Index Fund | Large-cap U.S. focus | Long historical track record | Simple, one-fund beginners | | Target-Date Fund | All-in-one auto-rebalancing | Hands-off simplicity | Retirement accounts like a 401(k) |

-Index Funds vs. ETFs — Understanding the Difference
+Index Funds vs. ETFs: Understanding the Difference

 Both track an index.
 The main difference is how you buy them.
-Index funds (like Vanguard's VTSAX) are purchased at end-of-day prices and often require a minimum investment — sometimes $1,000 or more.
-ETFs trade throughout the day like a stock, with no minimum purchase beyond the price of a single share (and many brokerages now offer fractional shares for as little as $1).
+Index funds (like Vanguard's VTSAX) are purchased at end-of-day prices and often require a minimum investment, sometimes $1,000 or more.
+ETFs trade throughout the day like a stock, with no minimum purchase beyond the price of a single share, and many brokerages now offer fractional shares for as little as $1.

 For most beginners in 2026, ETFs are the easier starting point because there's no minimum investment threshold.
 Once you're investing regularly, the distinction matters very little.